 To properly fit a goalie stick, follow these simple steps:

-in street shoes does not accurately simulate use, and your fitting will not be accurate.
+1. Put on goalie skates if at all possible.
+Street shoes won’t accurately simulate playing conditions, and your fitting will not be accurate.

-The “Pattern” of a stick describes two elements – the curve of the blade and the lie of the
+The “Pattern” of a stick describes two elements: the curve of the blade and the lie of the stick.

 Curve Pattern Descriptions:

-- “Open” Curve - blade flares open as the curve approaches the toe (think of a
+- Open Curve - blade flares open as the curve approaches the toe (think of a wedge in golf).

-- “Closed” Curve - blade stays more flat throughout the curve (think of a 3-iron
+- Closed Curve - blade stays more flat throughout the curve (think of a 3-iron in golf).

 Lie 14: Mid-level lie